 Massachusetts State House Tree Lighting

-A giant Christmas tree in the Rotunda lights up in the annual tree lighting event ceremony at 5pm on November 27, followed by an open house and visit from Santa in Doric Hall.
+A giant Christmas tree in the Rotunda lights up in the annual tree lighting event ceremony at 5pm on November 26, (to be confirmed for 2017) followed by an open house and visit from Santa in Doric Hall.
 This marks the official kick-off of the holiday season in Massachusetts.